 As a market taker, your fees are dependent on how much you trade in a calendar month.
 This starts at 0.16% – which is the commission for anything less than $250,000 per month.
 This is charged at both ends of the trade – which is industry standard.
 For example, if you stake $5,000 then you will initially pay a commission of $8.
 If you exit your position when the order is worth $10,000 – then you will pay a commission of $16.

 Is this competitive?
 Well, at 0.16% there are cheaper options in the market.
 Binance, for example, charges an entry-level commission of 0.10%.
-At Crypto.com, you would need to trade a minimum of $100 million in a single month just to get your commission down to this figure! eToro, on the other hand, charges no commission at all, although spread applies.
+At Crypto.com, you would need to trade a minimum of $100 million in a single month just to get your commission down to this figure!
+With eToro one needs to take the applicable spread into consideration.
 This is the case when you trade cryptocurrencies via CFDs as well as when you make a purchase in the traditional sense.

 When it comes to market taker fees, this starts at 0.10% and goes down to a minimum of 0.04%.
 I should make it clear that your trading fees on the Crypto.com exchange can be further reduced when making use of the CRO token.
 Put simply, this operates much like the Binance Coin, insofar that one of its main purposes is to reduce the amount of commission that you pay.